 As visitors move about the virtual spaces of the artwork, the patterns change in response to their shifting perspectives, encouraging them, in turn, to move even more.
 The moiré patterns, and thus the artwork, only exist in the viewer’s perceptual apparatus through the meeting up of their physical bodies with the digitally programmed space.

-Technically innovative and complex, the work connects every experience to the blockchain.
+The work is technically innovative and complex.
 When visitors enter the artwork, their journey’s metadata is recorded, allowing people to share their own VR views and revisit them in the future.

-An AR version of the work is also available via the Acute Art app.
+An AR version is also available via the Acute Art app.

 WUNDERKAMMER (2020) | Augmented Reality

 WUNDERKAMMER is an intriguing collection of natural elements, small artworks, and experiments from the artist’s studio rendered in augmented reality.
 These AR collectibles meld the well-known with startling movement and unexpected actions – from a glowing sun and a shimmering rainbow to a cloud that emits rain.
 Some evoke contemplation while others are humorous.

 Presented at a time where movement and physical togetherness are restricted, WUNDERKAMMMER invites you to sculpt your immediate environment by adding objects and atmospheres to your personal space.
 In the first collection of objects to be released, you will additionally find a friendly-looking puffin; a floating compass that always returns to true north; an insect; and a Little Sun, Eliasson’s solar-powered lantern, that can be charged by the AR sun.
 As the project evolves, Eliasson will add more ephemeral phenomena and artistic experiments to the collection.